Secure your website with a Free Let’s Encrypt SSL certificate. Trusted by 100,000+ websites globally!

-“SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” é um software com código aberto.
+“SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress” é um software com código aberto.
 As seguintes pessoas contribuíram para este plugin.Colaboradores

-“SSL Zen – Free SSL Certificate & HTTPS Redirect for WordPress” foi traduzido para 2 localizações.
+“SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress” foi traduzido para 2 localizações.
 Agradecemos aos tradutores por suas contribuições.

 Interessado no desenvolvimento?

 Navegue pelo código, dê uma olhada no repositório SVN ou assine o registro de desenvolvimento via RSS.

 - Updated Freemius SDK to 2.5.2

 - Updated Freemius SDK to 2.5.1

 - Fixed a bug that was displaying HTML code in the plugin instead of plain text